 Value Added Tax (VAT) in the Kingdom of Saudi Arabia

-The Kingdom of Saudi Arabia has recently released draft VAT regulations for public consultation through the tax authority (GAZT) website.
-This follows an earlier consultation held in June on the KSA’s domestic VAT law.
-The regulations, the law and the finalized GCC Framework Agreement form the entire foundations for the introduction of VAT across all sectors in Saudi Arabia from 1 January 2018.
+Following a public consultation in July and August, the Kingdom of Saudi Arabia (KSA) released final VAT regulations through the tax authority (GAZT) website on 29 August.
+This follows an earlier consultation process and the publishing of a domestic VAT law in July.
+The regulations, the law and the finalized GCC Framework Agreement form the entire foundations for the introduction of VAT across all sectors in KSA from 1 January 2018.

-Whilst the draft regulations remain subject to consultation and could change in some aspects, taxpayers have now been provided with the full complement of rules to understand their obligations and the impact of VAT for their businesses.
-A VAT registration process for the largest businesses have already commenced, and the draft regulations state that all other persons liable for VAT will be required to register by the end of September.
+Taxpayers have now been provided with the full complement of rules to understand their obligations and the impact of VAT for their businesses.
+Some large businesses have already been registered by GAZT as part of an early process, and the registration portal is now open for other persons liable to register.

 - What’s happened